DiefBell/Express-Typescript-Boilerplate/README.md

 # Express Typescript Boilerplate
+### OAuth2 Authentication with PassportJS
 Boilerplate for an Express server using the power of Typescript with TypeStack Routing Controllers for decorator-based routing and TypeORM for typed object relational mapping.
 The dotenv package is used for injecting environment variables into test code.

+This example shows you how to authenticate your users with Discord using OAuth2, though you should be able to easily adapt this to use another [PassportJS Strategy](http://www.passportjs.org/packages/).
+After authentication, the user is directed to the "profile" page which will display their Discord avatar.

+There is a TypeORM model in src/api/models for representing a user in a database, which shows you some of the basics of using TypeORM.

 You can overwrite the tslint.json as it is fairly opinionated and not to everyone's taste :)